Omega-Makena/Website/README.md

 python freeze.py
 ```

-This creates a `docs/` folder with static HTML files.
+This creates a `docs/` folder with static HTML files and copies the `CNAME` file for custom domain support.

 ### Step 2: Configure GitHub Repository